svioletg/viMusBot/docs/faq.md

 ## How can viMusBot support Spotify links if its audio is protected by DRM?

 viMusBot does not *directly* extract and play audio from a given Spotify link - instead, it simply uses the track info gathered from said link, and uses it to find the best possible match on YouTube Music (or standard YouTube, if the former fails).
-Feel free to dive into [spoofy.py](https://github.com/svioletg/viMusBot/blob/master/spoofy.py) to see how this is currently done — and if you're familiar with Python, don't hesitate to contribute any improvements if you see an opportunity!

 ## How can I change my bot's prefix, or set any other options?